-Despite the deep and complex social matters that surround the relationship between employer and employee, the risk of the company's labour exposure is an important factor to be considered upon conducting corporate investigations in Brazil.
+Therefore, the risk of the company’s labour exposure remains an important factor to be considered upon conducting corporate investigations in Brazil.

 Every step of the investigation, from the definition of the scope to the enforcement of disciplinary measures, should be planned and performed taking the ‘labour aspect’ into consideration and in a way to mitigate such exposure.

-We will address four steps that companies should take to protect themselves during and after the internal investigation:
+We will address four steps that companies should take to prevent liability during and after the internal investigation:

 Termination for cause is the harshest disciplinary measure and must be applied only in extreme situations, as quickly as possible and based on sufficient evidence.
 Examples of extreme situations are corruption, fraud, unfair competition and breach of corporate secrecy.
 Brazilian labour courts have been ruling that companies have the burden of proof in terminations for cause.